rathorel24/library-management-system/README.md

 2. Navigate to the project directory: `cd library/`
 3. Install the required dependencies: `pip install -r requirements.txt`
 4. Run the project: `python manage.py runserver`
-5. Open your web browser and go to http://localhost:8000/
+5. Open your web browser and go to http://localhost:8000/register/ To create your account
+6. Open your web browser and go to http://localhost:8000/login/ For login

 ## Role-based Redirect